 Eurofins Environmental Testing Australia Quality Practices

-Eurofins Australia operates a quality system that is fully accredited by NATA (National Association of Testing Authorities, Australia) under ISO/IEC 17025:2005 and is managed and overseen by our National Quality Manager in conjunction with the Management Team.
+Eurofins Environment Testing operates a quality system that is fully accredited by NATA (National Association of Testing Authorities, Australia) under ISO/IEC 17025:2005 and is managed and overseen by our National Quality Manager in conjunction with the Management Team.

 Quality Control (QC) parameters follow guidelines delineated in the National Environment Protection (Assessment of Site Contamination) Measure April 2011, Schedule B3, Guideline on Laboratory Analysis of Potentially Contaminated Soils and US EPA SW-846 Chapter 1: 'Quality Control'.
 It comprises the following when a laboratory process batch is deemed to consist of up to 20 samples that are similar in terms of matrix and test procedure, and are processed as one unit for QC purposes.
 If more than 20 samples are being processed, they are considered as more than one batch.